skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ---

 ## Say No
-In order to be successful, you need to say no. That means that "can you take a look", "going to an unscheduled meeting", "using that latest XYZ framework", etc is a NO. You may be considered a bottleneck or not a team player but having less on your mind is absolutely the best way to get more done.
+In order to be successful, you need to say no. That means "can you take a look", "going to an unscheduled meeting", "using that latest XYZ framework", etc is a NO. You may be considered a bottleneck or not a team player but having less on your mind is absolutely the best way to get more done.

 ---

 ## Deal with Conflict, *Quickly*
-As a developer, you will still need to deal with people (even customers!).
+As a developer, you will still need to talk with people (even customers!).
 Dealing with conflict is part of that.
-It's best to deal with it quickly but be prepared for questions.
+It's best to handle it quickly but be prepared for questions.
 State the facts and keep answers short and direct.

 ---

-## Reflection
+## Reflect upon your code
 Take time to reflect upon your code.
 Look for improvements to shorten and enhance readability.
 Consider different ways to rewrite it.
 Review the strength of code written and other connected code. **Treat dependencies as a liability.** A great book from Michael Feathers gives clear ideas on this.
 [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=as_li_ss_tl?ie=UTF8&qid=1515774169&sr=8-1&keywords=michael+feathers&linkCode=ll1&tag=dctm-20&linkId=c7138372cb34f5984b7e2d06dcf3d00a)

 ---